saitzaw/data-pipeline-for-ds/README.md

 - install Rstudio https://www.rstudio.com/products/rstudio/download/
 - Install IRkernel to run R script in Jupyter notebook/lab

+# Note for elyra
+- elyra will raise error when python version is 3.9.x with pipenv
+- tested with v3.7.12 with poetry [successful]

+# python version
+- please use 3.7.12 [i.e align with Kaggle notebook]

 # Dependencies
 - add in the requirements.txt
 - or pipenv automatically install the required packages